 Anyway I built this out and had it working again real email in my iCloud account, all in a single Mac app window!
 I then needed to port it to iOS/tvOS and looked at the default project layout, got annoyed with the storyboards and dropped the whole project.

 The Mac app no longer compiles for some reason and I really don't care to fix it to get it to compile again.
-I mean I guess I could try, but I figure that as soon as I get it compiling again I'll have to deal with runtime errors which'll drag me even further down rabbithole.
-It's kind of awakening, to find out how basically all of my native projects and experiements no longer compile.
+I mean I guess I could try, but I figure that as soon as I get it compiling again I'll have to deal with runtime errors which will drag me even further down rabbit hole.
+It's kind of awakening, to find out how basically all of my native projects and experiments no longer compile.
 This mail app is about a year old.

 I do have this one single mock-up I made, though.

-The blue-to-white gradient in the background should look familar. ;)
+The blue-to-white gradient in the background should look familiar. ;)

 It's apparently possible to create ReactNative-based applications for tvOS, which is the only way I'd ever resurrect this idea.